AsamK/signal-cli/README.md

 It’s advisable to run signal-cli as a separate unix user, the following steps assume you created a user named *signal-cli*.
 These steps, executed as root, should work on all distributions using systemd.

+Mind the fact that signal.service executes the signal-cli with "--config /var/lib/signal-cli".
+If you registered with user signal-cli, remove the config option.

 ```bash
 cp data/org.asamk.Signal.conf /etc/dbus-1/system.d/
 cp data/org.asamk.Signal.service /usr/share/dbus-1/system-services/